 Configuration.
 The abbreviation of the timezone is displayed at the end.
 In the screenshot above, EEST stands for Eastern Europe Standard Time, the timezone of the Republic of Cyprus where our company

-Below that you will see the Last Reply line which displays the date, time and username who last replied from the client.
+Below that you will see the Last Reply line which displays the date, time and username who last replied

 Title The title of the ticket.